-A process server is someone who delivers a court order or other formal document that requires some kind of legal action, like someone’s presence in court.
+A process server is someone who delivers a court order or other formal or legal document that requires some kind of legal action, like someone’s presence in court.

 Many papers are time sensitive and some have serious consequences if they are not adhered to.
 Process servers are trained professionals and are also known as process serving agents, court summons servers, international process servers or legal document servers.

-Vilcol’s team of process and court summons servers delivers a range of legal documents from statutory demands, bankruptcy petitions, injunctions and writs to court orders in divorce and family law proceedings.
+Vilcol’s team of process servers deliver a range of legal documents from statutory demands, bankruptcy petitions, injunctions, court summons and writs to court orders in divorce and family law proceedings.

 Why use a process server?